zavesone/LectureRadar/README.md

-# LectureRadar 🎯
+# LectureRadar

-A Telegram bot that helps you discover and attend scientific lectures and events in Moscow.
-The bot aggregates information about scientific events (lectures, schools, workshops) from various sources (VK, Telegram, websites) and presents them in a customizable calendar interface.
+A Telegram bot that helps you discover and attend scientific events (lectures, schools, workshops) in Moscow by aggregating information from various sources (VK, Telegram, websites) and presenting them in a customizable calendar interface.

-## Project Vision 🚀

-LectureRadar aims to create a centralized platform for discovering academic and scientific events in Moscow, making it easier for knowledge enthusiasts to:
-- Find relevant lectures and workshops
-- Get personalized event recommendations
-- Connect with fellow learners
-- Never miss important educational opportunities

-## System Architecture 📐
+## System Architecture

-Below is the preliminary system architecture diagram.
-This design may evolve as the project develops:

 ```mermaid
 flowchart TD